 Cosmoteer is a starship design, simulation, and battle game.
-Design a fleet of ships by laying out individual rooms and corridors, including cannons, lasers, shields, and thrusters.
-Battle other starships to earn bounties and use that money to expand your own ship.
+Design a fleet of ships by placing individual modules including weapons, shields, engines, and hallways.
+Battle A.I. starships to earn bounties or test your design skills against other players.
 A dynamic crew and combat simulation makes every design decision important and interesting.

-Design the greatest starship ever made using a starship designer that is easy-to-learn yet limitlessly flexible.
+Design the greatest starship ever made using an interface that is easy-to-learn yet incredibly flexible.

 Every starship is operated by a crew numbering from half-a-dozen to hundreds—sometimes more than a thousand—of individually-simulated people.

 A ship's crew is its lifeblood.
 Crew not only operate its controls, but they also carry supplies such as ammunition and power batteries to weapons and systems.
-When a weapon wants to shoot, the crew go pick up ammo or batteries at an ammo factory or reactor and bring them to the weapon—all simulated in real-time down to the individual people and supplies.
+When a weapon wants to shoot, the crew go pick up ammo or batteries at an ammo factory or reactor and bring them to the weapon—all simulated in real-time.

 Crew are pretty smart and act mostly on their own, which is a good thing since there can be so many.
 Your crew are smart enough to figure out what controls need operating, what systems need ammo or power, and how best to get around your ship.
 They're even smart enough to avoid routes that are already jammed with other people.

 The position and orientation of your ship's thrusters affects its movement.
 Thrusters near its center-of-mass are great at pushing the ship forward, whereas off-center thrusters are effective at rotating the ship.
-Thrusters pointing forward are needed to decelerate, while thrusters pointing to the sides will let it strafe.
+Thrusters pointing forward are needed to decelerate, while thrusters pointing to the sides will let it move laterally.

 Ships can collide and block weapons fire.
-The shape of a ship determines its collision properties.
 Weapons must be placed in locations that have good line-of-sight to the enemy, otherwise the ship will block its own shots.

 Weapons obey the laws of the physics simulation.
-Whether or not a cannon or laser hits an enemy depends not on a roll of the dice but upon the physics of the weapon and its target.
+Whether or not a cannon or laser hits an enemy depends not on a dice roll but upon the physics of the weapon and its target.

 Ships can break apart into multiple pieces when their connecting modules are destroyed.
 Usually this will be a crippling blow, but any piece that has a control room, power, and thrusters can continue to operate independently, potentially remaining a threat to the enemy.

 Classic RTS-style controls make the game easy to learn.
-Simply right-click where you want your ship to fly, or right-click on an enemy to attack it.
+Simply right-click where you want your ship to fly, or right-click on an enemy to attack it, and the A.I. will fly your ship there.
 Advanced controls let you adjust the orientation, distance, and angle of attack.

 Target your weapons to focus their fire on the vulnerable parts of enemy ships.
 Do you take out the weapons first, go for the explosive power core, or eliminate the command-and-control center?
 Every ship is different, and the right strategy varies greatly.